-If your home is running on the Nest Thermostat you probably read about the recent outages and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If your home has the Nest Thermostat you probably read about the recent outages and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 We are here to calm your fears!

-For complete instructions, go to Nest Support page.
+For complete instructions, please visit their Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to fix the issue and get it up and working again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and working again.